Volkswagen Group China: SAIC-Volkswagen and Audi

 In 2021, SAIC-Volkswagen launched the production of Audi branded cars, with the first being the Audi A7L.
 It has plans to sell 250,000 to 300,000 units per year by 2025 after the launch of other models.
 According to SAIC Audi marketing division, Audi cars that SAIC-Volkswagen intend to launch are all superior to the existing Audi models of FAW-Volkswagen.

 FAW-Volkswagen

-Established in February 1991, FAW-Volkswagen Automotive Company (FAW-VW) is a joint venture by FAW Group's First Automobile Works, Volkswagen AG, Audi AG and Volkswagen (China) Investment Co., Ltd headquartered in Changchun, Jilin.
+Established in February 1991, FAW-Volkswagen Automotive Company (FAW-VW) is a joint venture by FAW Group's First Automotive Works, Volkswagen AG, Audi AG and Volkswagen (China) Investment Co., Ltd headquartered in Changchun, Jilin.
 It was the first modern car industrial base constructed with an economy of scale in China.
 With its development over the years, FAW-Volkswagen is producing thousands of vehicles on a daily basis.

 FAW-Volkswagen manufactures 10 products of two globally known brands, Volkswagen Passenger Cars and Audi, with advanced technology and equipment.
 Volkswagen Jetta, New Bora, Golf, Sagitar, Magotan, Volkswagen CC, Audi A6L, Audi A4L, Audi Q3 and Audi Q5 cars are very popular among consumers.
 FAW-Volkswagen is a mature production base in China, with a complete portfolio of both A-, B- and C-grade cars.